observablehq/array/README.md

 # @observablehq/array

 This library provides methods for operating on columnar data (parallel arrays).
-Most operations involve computing an index—a sequence of integers with each integer *i* in [0, *length* - 1]—and then using the index to [take](#take) ordered subsets of the desired columns.
+Most operations involve computing an index—an array of integers, each in [0, *length* - 1]—and then using the index to derive new columns.

 https://beta.observablehq.com/@mbostock/manipulating-flat-arrays